The Saviour's Smile: RISU in Eclogue 4 and the Names MARIA IESUS

 233 |

-number 135 especially refers to the 9 triangles of the
+The number 135 especially refers to the 9 triangular areas of

 |